LIAAD/Time-Matters/README.md

     "The revolution led to the fall of the Estado Novo, the end of 48 years of authoritarian rule in "\
     "Portugal, and Portugal's withdrawal from its African colonies."
 ````
-#### Option 1
+#### Option 1: Single Score
 <hr>
-<b>Get (a unique) score for each temporal expression found within the text</b><br>
-Output objetive: to retrieve a unique score for each temporal expression, regardless it occurs multiple times in different parts of the text, that is multiple occurrences of a date in different sentences (e.g., 2019.......
+Output objetive: to retrieve a unique score for each temporal expression, regardless it occurs multiple times in different parts of the text, that is, multiple occurrences of a temporal expression in different sentences (e.g., 2019.......
 2019), will always return the same score (e.g., 0.92);

 ##### _With default parameters_
 Default temporal tagger is "py_heideltime", which means that having: